 Gloria Alatorre: Learning to fearlessly be

-Words and Photographs by Joy Davis Ripley
+Words and Photographs by Joy Davis Ripley.
+This piece was originally published in 2022.

 As an alternative and holistic healing practitioner, Gloria Alatorre is a bold leader who has a profound relationship with the natural world.
 She is connected deeply to Winona through both the soil, which nourishes the wild herbs she uses, and the water that surrounds the large sandbar we call home.